-- The periodic programme review begins with a self-assessment exercise, based on documented evidence, and is followed by an external peer review. - The process is fair and open. - The involvement of programme faculty, staff, and students is critical. - Periodic programme review documents must be concise and easily understood. - The deans, in conjunction with the Vice Provost QTL are responsible for ensuring academic periodic programme reviews and annual self-monitoringreports are completed within the recommended time limits. - The Quality Assurance Review Committee (QARC) is responsible for ensuring that all periodic programme reviews follow the academic quality assurance processes appropriately and consistently and for monitoring and comparing the outcomes of reviews.
-QARC receives the programme review reports, summarizes these for the Provost identifying best practice and highlighting areas of risk. - Entities will engage in the monitoring of improvement plans that result from the selfassessment and external peer review through an annual self-monitoring process.
+- The periodic programme review begins with a self-assessment exercise, based ondocumented evidence, and is followed by an external peer review. - The process is fair and open. - The involvement of programme faculty, staff, and students is critical. - Periodic programme review documents must be concise and easily understood. - The deans, in conjunction with the Associate Vice Provost of the QAID are responsible for ensuring academic periodic programme reviews and annual selfmonitoring reports are completed within the recommended time limits. - The Quality Assurance Review Committee (QARC) is responsible for ensuring that all periodic programme reviews follow the academic quality assurance processes appropriately and consistently and for monitoring and comparing the outcomes of reviews.
+QARC receives the programme review reports, summarises these for the Provost identifying best practice and highlighting areas of risk. - Entities will engage in the monitoring of improvement plans that result from the self- assessment and external peer review through an annual self-monitoring process.
+Entities will to include SET Dashboard analytical report and action to improve upon it.